DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 Describes properties passed to the container template when it is being rendered.

-A value of the following shape:
+A value with the following shape:

 Field | Type | Description
 ------|------|------------